realtimeradio/ata_snap/docs/firmware_overview.md

 Following this equalization step, each sample is quantized to 4 bit complex representation, using a round-to-even scheme.
 Values are saturated at a value of +/- 7, in order to maintain symmetry around zero.

 If operated at the maximum supported ADC sample rate of 1250 Msps, the total system bandwidth after 4-bit quantization is 20 Gb/s.
 In order to maintain a rate less than 10 Gb/s, only a subset of frequency channels are transmitted.

+### Output Data Format

+The voltage pipeline outputs data as a UDP packet stream.
+Each packet comprises a payload of 4+4 bit complex samples, with a 64-bit header.

+uint64 header
+uint8 data[time, channel, polarization]

+*header*

+The header should be read as a network-endian 64-bit unsigned integer, with the following bit fields:
+- bits [5:0] : 6 bit antenna number
+- bits [17:6] : 12 bit channel number (indicating the index of the first channel in the packet)
+- bits[55:18] : 56 bit sample number (since each packet contains 16 samples, this header entry counts in units of 16 spectra.
+I.e., if it is 0, the packet contains samples from spectra 0 through 15, if it is 1, the packet contains samples from spectra 1 6 through 31)
+- bits[63:56] : 8-bit version number.
+Most significant bit is 1 for voltage capture packets

+*data*

+The data payload in each packet is 8192 bytes.
+Each byte of data should be interpretted as 4+4 bit complex values, with the most significant 4 bits representing the real part of the complex sample, and the least significant 4 bits representing the imaginary part of the complex sample.

+The complete payload is an array with dimensions `time x channel x polarization`, with
+ - time index running from 0 - 15
+ - chan index running from 0 - 255
+ - polarization index running from 0 - 1